 - Firstly, a National Vow was made to build a church if Paris escaped untouched from the war with the Prussians army in 1870-1871.

 - Secondly, the defeat of the French army in 1871 was interpreted as a moral condemnation of the sins of Paris.

-Authorised by the National Assembly in 1873, the project was to build an imposing Christian church visible from all over Paris atop the hill of Montmartre.
+In 1873, the National Assembly authorised the project to build an imposing Christian church visible from all over Paris atop the hill of Montmartre.
 Yes, the French Republic had built a church!

-Welcoming more than 11.5 million visitors (tourists and pilgrims alike) each year, the Sacré-Cœur basilica is France’s second most visited church after Notre-Dame cathedral.
 Access inside the church is free but there is a charge for entry to the crypt and the ascent to the dome.
+And photographs are not allowed unless you get special permission from the church!

 - I published an article on the blog with more descriptive facts about the Basilica of Sacré-Cœur.